Higher, Higher and Higher: Aviation in Soviet Propaganda (Series Overview)

 It is worth pausing on the question of why the Soviet propaganda apparatus fastened so hard on aviation in particular.
 The answer is geographical, ideological and theatrical.

 Geographically, the Soviet Union was the largest contiguous land mass any state had ever administered.
 Its population was scattered across eleven time zones.
 Aviation was the only technology that could promise to unify the country in real time.
-The Aeroflot route map of 1935 carried slogans printed across the empty white tundra: “Eight days from Moscow to Vladivostok by rail.
-Three days by air.
-One day by 1942.”
+Aeroflot’s route maps of the 1930s made the point graphically: a journey from Moscow to Vladivostok that took more than a week by rail could be cut to a few days by air.
 Aviation was a promise of cohesion.

 Tupolev ANT-20 Maxim Gorky